sami-chaaban/Tracy/README.md

 ### Drift Correction <a name="drift-correction"></a>

-1. Identify a stationary reference spot.
+1. Identify a stationary reference spot that can be found in most frames.
-2. Ensure it’s detected by clicking it (magenta circle).
+2. Click it and ensure it is found (i.e. a magenta circle appears).
+It does not matter which frame you choose.
 3. Use **Movie » Correct Drift** to track it from start‑to‑end and apply the frame shifts.
 4. Review and save if satisfactory.